mlpack/mlpack/doc/user/methods/yolov3.md

 `<model name>-<image size>-<finetuned dataset name>-<matrix type>.bin`.
  * [`https://models.mlpack.org/yolo/yolov3-320-coco.bin`](https://models.mlpack.org/yolov3/yolov3-320-coco.bin)

+An increased image size means the model will be able to detect smaller objects at the cost of speed.
+Similarly, smaller matrix types allow for faster loading of models and faster inference times.

 <!-- TODO: update and add other models -->

 The pretrained models available were all finetuned on the [COCO dataset](https://cocodataset.org/).